THE MENTAWAIANS

 in development : (based on texts by Toine IJsseldijk)

-THE UMA
+CHAPTER ONE: DAILY LIFE/ THE UMA

 The daily life of the Mentawai revolves around the “Uma,” large communal houses where up to ten patrilineal-related families live together.
 These structures are not just residences but the centers of community life, built strategically along riverbanks and deep within the island’s forested edges.
 Here, every individual, from the elders to the youngest children, contributes to a non-hierarchical society based on equality and mutual support.